teenagade/ModelicaResources/README.md

 # ModelicaResources
-Modelica Models for learning and expansion
+Modelica Models for learning and expansion available for development and teaching/learning Vehicle Dynamics concepts